BrianLe-1904/SOC-Automation-Lab/README.md

     - Pay attention to proper syntax and case sensitivity when creating the rule.

 **Test the Custom Alert**
-    - Rename `mimikatz.exe` to an alternative name (e.g., "brianistryinghisbest.exe").
+    - Renamed `mimikatz.exe` to an alternative name (e.g., "brianistryinghisbest.exe").
     - Run the renamed file, then check the Wazuh dashboard for any triggered alerts.
 <img width="1633" alt="step 4c" src="https://github.com/user-attachments/assets/82288541-40c3-44a7-a44e-359ca1569b68">